Why is Experiential Learning a key component of Business Education

 To conclude, the knowledge gained through experiential learning projects is in the form of insight into the real-life challenges and techniques of finding their solutions.
 This helps the students to develop leadership, critical thinking and prompt decision making qualities so that they can apply them at appropriate junctures in organisations.

-Great Lakes Institute of Management, Gurgaon, hosted its Annua...
+Great Lakes Institute of Management, Gurgaon held its seventh ...

 How is Great Lakes institute of management Gurgaon for PGDM in terms of placements?